rlogiacco/VoltageReference/README.md

 ### &#x26A0; **IMPORTANT**

-> Please, for support requests use the [BVoltageReference Forum](https://arduinolibs.freeflarum.com/t/voltagereference), running a search before submitting a new case: do not abuse the Github issue tracker.
+> Please, for support requests use the [VoltageReference Forum](https://arduinolibs.freeflarum.com/t/voltagereference), running a search before submitting a new case: do not abuse the Github issue tracker.

 VoltageReference [![Build Status][travis-status]][travis]
 =============